borodark/exmc/README.md

 # Exmc

-**Probabilistic programming for the BEAM.** A from-scratch Elixir implementation of PyMC's architecture: declarative model specification, automatic constraint transforms, NUTS sampling, and Bayesian diagnostics -- all running on Nx tensors with optional EXLA acceleration.
+**A new PPL environment on the BEAM, inspired by PyMC.** Exmc is a from-scratch Elixir implementation of PyMC’s architecture: declarative model specification, automatic constraint transforms, NUTS sampling, and Bayesian diagnostics — all on Nx tensors with optional EXLA acceleration.

+**With deep respect:** this project builds on the ideas, rigor, and ergonomics pioneered by the PyMC community.
+The goal is not to replace PyMC.
+The goal is to preserve correctness and usability while exploring what changes when the runtime is the BEAM.

 ![Live Streaming Dashboard](assets/live_streaming.png)

-## Why Elixir?
+## Why A New PPL Environment?

-PyMC is brilliant.
-It is also a Python library, which means it inherits Python's concurrency story: none.
-Running four MCMC chains means four OS processes, four copies of the model in memory, four separate GIL-bound interpreters.

-Exmc runs on the BEAM.
-Four chains are four lightweight processes sharing one compiled model. `Task.async_stream` dispatches them across all cores with zero serialization overhead.
-The Erlang `:rand` module provides microsecond PRNG with explicit state threading -- no process dictionary, no global mutation, fully deterministic given a seed.

-The result: a probabilistic programming framework where concurrency is not bolted on but falls naturally out of the runtime.
+PyMC established a high bar for statistical correctness, extensibility, and user experience.
+Exmc asks a focused question:

+**What happens if that architecture runs on a fault-tolerant, massively concurrent runtime?**

+The BEAM gives us lightweight processes, isolation, and message passing.
+That changes how we think about multi-chain sampling, streaming diagnostics, and observability.
+Exmc keeps PyMC’s model semantics and diagnostics philosophy, while rethinking execution.

+## What We Preserve From PyMC

+- Model semantics and ergonomics: declarative RVs, clear constraints, sensible defaults.
+- Statistical correctness: NUTS with Stan-style warmup, ESS/R-hat, WAIC/LOO.
+- Composable diagnostics: traces, energy, autocorrelation, and predictive checks.

+## What The BEAM Enables

+- True multi-chain concurrency with one compiled model.
+- Live streaming diagnostics without polling.
+- A live posterior state that can be updated online during sampling.
+- Isolated failure domains so one chain can fail without killing the run.

 ## Architecture